-Best After Hours: From a German-inspired techno rave to a secret warehouse in Hasidic Williamsburg that bumps till 11 a.m., here are the best After Hours places to go when the bar is shutting down but you’re just not ready to head home.
+Best After Hours: From a German-inspired techno rave to a secret warehouse.
+In Hasidic Williamsburg that bumps till 11 a.m., here are the best After Hours places to go.
+When the bar is shutting down but you’re just not ready to head home.

-The Absolute Best
+The Absolute Best.

-2. Bushwick A/V
+2. Bushwick A/V.

-Bushwick A/V might be the most consistent go-to for all of the resilient souls who refuse to call it quits once the city’s clubs flip on the lights.
-Up a narrow flight of stairs in the skylit loft of a warehouse in — where else? — Bushwick, you’ll find the late-night lurkers here every Saturday and Sunday morning.
+Every Friday and Saturday at various secret locations, 3 a.m. to noon (or later); $15 to $30.
+Bushwick A/V might be the most consistent go to for all the resilient souls.
+Who refuse to call it quits once the city’s clubs flip on the lights.
+Up a narrow flight of stairs in the sky lit loft of a warehouse in — where else? — Bushwick, you’ll find the late-night lurkers here every Saturday and Sunday morning.
 According to one of its three founders (who prefers to remain anonymous).

-3. Sublimate at Space Is the Place
+3. Sublimate at Space Is the Place.

 As skaters whizzed by on a hand-built ramp on the roof.
-According to local legend, in a punk-as-fuck move, only throw parties on Friday nights, when, according to Shabbat laws, their Hasidic neighbors can’t use electricity to call the cops and complain.
-In exchange, these Hasids have an open invite to party for free.
-So this monthly party is the best excuse to meet your neighbors and wile away an hour or 12 while dancing to everyone from Japanese house pioneer Soichi Terada to London boogie master FunkinEven.
+According to local legend, in a punk-as-fuck move, only throw parties on Friday nights.
+When, according to Shabbat laws, their neighbors can’t use electricity to call the cops and complain.
+In exchange, these Hasid have an open invite to a party for free.
+So this monthly event is the best excuse to meet your neighbors and while away an hour or 12 hour.
+While dancing to everyone from Japanese house pioneer Soichi Terada to London boogie master Funki.

-4. Cityfox/The Brooklyn Mirage
+4. The Brooklyn Mirage.

-Weekends (time varies), 140 Stewart Ave., at Meserole St., East Williamsburg; $40 to $70
+Weekends (time varies), 140 Stewart Ave., at Meserole St., East Williamsburg; $40 to $70.